prathameshsdalvi/twitter-streaming-analytics/README.md

   time.sleep(1.0)
 ```

-To test your stream, run the following on the your current Bash window.
+To test your stream, run the following on the your current BASH window.

 ```python
 python ~/big_data_project/final_pipeline/twitter_to_kinesis.py
 ```

-This starts feeding Twitter stream into the Kinesis Stream
+This starts feeding Twitter stream into the Kinesis Stream.

 Open another Bash window, SSH to the same EC2 machine and run your consumer.